Steve Hogg Approved Fitter

 Services and Consultation

-T.I.
-Cycle/Mark Dwyre will continue to service bicycles by appointment, by contacting Mark directly or through J&J Cycle.
-I will set up and repair your bicycle with the same care, dedication, and attention to detail as always.
+I service and fit bicycles by appointment from my home based shop/studio located in Mallorytown Landing On.
+Contact me directly through the process at the bottom of the page.
+I will set up and repair your bicycle with care, dedication, and expertise.
 My commitment to excellence and my guaranteed work are sure to make both you and your bicycle happy.
+Pick up and delivery available upon request.

-If you are looking to purchase a new bicycle and are unsure of the best frame size or model/brand of bicycle that best suits your needs, I am also available by appointment for consultation.
+If you are looking to purchase a new bicycle and are unsure of the best frame size or model/brand of bicycle that best suits your functionality and individual needs, I am also available by appointment for consultation.

 Packages and services I provide: